-We found it – the Northern Territory’s best kept secret.
-Found near Katherine in Nitmiluk National Park, the Southern Rockhole is well worth the bush-bashing you’ll encounter to find it.
-This is a two-for-one deal – not only will you get a stunningly picturesque waterfall to look at, you can also take the plunge and cool off in a totally wild natural swimming hole to boot.
+This might be the Northern Territory’s best-kept secret.
+Found near Katherine in Nitmiluk National Park, the Southern Rockhole is well worth the bush-bashing you’ll go through to find it.
+This is a two-for-one deal – not only will you get a picturesque waterfall to look at, you can also take the plunge and cool off in a totally wild natural swimming hole to boot.

 3 / 10